Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 3. It presents a detailed plan of what actions Terraform will take when you apply your configuration.

 Think of it as Terraform saying, “Here’s what I’m planning to do.
-Does this look good to you?” πŸ€”
+Does this look right to you?”

-Running Terraform Plan
+Running and Understanding Terraform Plan

 1